LuqmanUddin0007/x-clone-app/README.md

 A complete full-stack Twitter/X-style microblogging application built using **Laravel API with Sanctum** and a simple **Blade + JavaScript frontend**.
 The application lets users register, log in, update profiles (with pictures) and create short posts (like tweets).

-This project is beginner-friendly, thoroughly documented and designed with best practices including API testing, repository pattern, and proper validation.
+This project is beginner-friendly, thoroughly documented and designed with best practices including API testing, repository pattern and proper validation.

 ---